Diatomaceous earth is a unique type of sand that consists of fossilized algae.

 When it comes in contact with an insect, the silica removes the waxy outer coating from the insect’s exoskeleton.

-Some farmers believe adding diatomaceous earth to the feed of livestock kills internal worms and parasites through similar mechanisms, but this use remains unproven (7).
+Some farmers believe that adding diatomaceous earth to livestock feed kills internal worms and parasites through similar mechanisms, but this use remains unproven (7).

-Bottom Line: Diatomaceous earth is an insecticide that works by removing the waxy outer coating from the exoskeleton of insects.
-Some believe that it can also kill parasites, but this needs to be researched more.
+Diatomaceous earth is used as an insecticide to remove the waxy outer coating from the exoskeleton of insects.
+Some believe that it can also kill parasites, but this needs further research.

-Food grade diatomaceous earth has recently become popular for humans as a dietary supplement.
+Food-grade diatomaceous earth has recently become popular as a dietary supplement.